Quick Facts

 Our faculty have extensive real-world experiences in their respective areas of expertise including classroom teaching, clinical supervision, public school administration, program development, and consultation.

-This program is accredited by the Council for the Accreditation of Educator Preparation and also fully recognized by the Council for Exceptional Children.
+This program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and also fully recognized by the Council for Exceptional Children (CEC).

-As a freshman, you may choose to live in Palmer/Davidson Halls with other elementary education and special education students, as well as students from the early childhood, youth, and family studies program.
+As a freshman, you may choose to live in North West Hall with other elementary education and special education students.
+North West has around 500 residents and is home to the Design, Humanities and Education Living-Learning Communities.

 Our Living-Learning Community will allow you to get to know your classmates and connect with our campus through team-building activities that promote higher academic achievement.